-Only the actual revenues and expenditures for 2017 are required to be reported.
+Only the actual revenues and expenditures for 2018 are required to be reported.

-(1) Capital Improvement Fund: A special accruing fund established under K.S.A.
+- (1) Capital Improvement Fund: A special accruing fund established under K.S.A.
 12-1268 which provides for an amount, not to exceed 20% of any annual General Fund budget prepared, published and approved by the Board of Trustees, to be set aside in a special fund for major capital improvements or major equipment purchases.
-No new money can be transferred to this fund until the Library is free of bonded indebtedness in 2020.
-(Last bond payment due in 2019.)
+A cash transfer is budgeted in 2020 from the General Fund to the Capital Improvement Fund.
 The infrastructure projects on the Facilities Master Plan are expected to be paid from this fund.
 They are projected over 10 years at which time additional monies may be placed into the fund.
-Thus, cash flow is projected to be sufficient and sustainable.

-- (2) Other Special Revenue: Funds received that are restricted for a specific purpose.
+Thus, cash flow is projected to be sufficient and sustainable. - (2) Other Special Revenue: Funds received that are restricted for a specific purpose.
 These funds originate primarily from the Friends of the Library and The Library Foundation and a couple of small federal and state grants. - (3) Permanent Funds: Endowment funds under which TSCPL can spend the interest received on the funds, but cannot spend the principal.
 Enacting documents establishing the endowments specify the restrictions on the use of these funds and that they be retained by the Library instead of the Library Foundation.
 One permanent fund that had been previously reported on the Library's financials for many years was legally determined to actually belong to The Library Foundation and has been removed from the Library's reporting.